Robert Consani

-Robert Consani (born 27 August 1982 in Aix-en-Provence) is a French rally and racing driver competing for Team Speedcar in the GT4 European Series.
+Robert Alphonse Louis Consani (born 27 August 1982 in Aix-en-Provence) is a French rally and racing driver set to compete for Team Speedcar in the GT4 European Series.

 Career

 Consani made his single-seater debut in 1999, as he joined FG Team to race in the French Formula Renault Championship.
 After competing in the championship sporadically for four seasons, Consani took a seven-year hiatus from motorsport, returning to racing in 2010, competing in the Rallye du Var, finishing 12th overall and fifth in the R3 class.

 During his rallying career, Consani was the 2012 Intercontinental Rally Challenge Production class champion and also raced in the European Rally Championship from 2013 to 2017, scoring two podiums during his tenure in the series, both achieved in 2015 on his way to fourth in points.

 After returning to circuit racing in 2016, Consani joined Team Speedcar for the 2017 GT4 European Series Southern Cup season alongside Benjamin Lariche, driving a Ginetta G55.
 In his first season of GT4 competition Consani scored five podiums, including a Pro-Am win at Dijon, on his way to second in the standings at season's end.

 Consani remained with Team Speedcar in the newly-rebranded French GT4 Cup for 2018.
 In his sophomore season Consani scored his first two series wins, at both Nogaro and Pau, en route to a fourth-place points finish.
 In 2019 Consani remained in the French GT4 Cup as Team Speedcar switched to the Alpine A110, but was only able to muster three podiums and a pole position to finish the season fifth in points.
-Staying with Team Speedcar in the French GT4 Cup for 2020 and returning to the Ginetta G55, Consani scored two Silver class wins and seven podiums to finish third in points as the team switched to a Alpine A110 GT4 mid-season.
+Staying with Team Speedcar in the French GT4 Cup for 2020 and returning to the Ginetta G55, Consani scored two Silver class wins and seven podiums to finish third in points as the team switched back to the Alpine A110 GT4 mid-season.